 ASSOCIATIONS AND HONORS

-(Ho-Chunk, Inc.) 2001 Innovations in Government Award, sponsored by Harvard University and the Ford Foundation; 2000 Honoring Nations Award, sponsored by the Harvard Project on American Indian Economic Development; 1999 Effective Economic Development Practices, awarded by the National Congress of American Indians; 2002 Bureau of Indian Affairs, Indian Entrepreneur Award; 2002 Minority Business Magazine, Entrepreneurial Spirit Award; 2003 Distinguished Alumni Speaker, Harvard Law School; Consumer Advisory Board, Federal Reserve.
+2001 Innovations in Government Award, sponsored by Harvard University and the Ford Foundation; 2000 Honoring Nations Award, sponsored by the Harvard Project on American Indian Economic Development (Ho-Chunk, Inc.); 1999 Effective Economic Development Practices, awarded by the National Congress of American Indians (Ho-Chunk, Inc.); 2002 Bureau of Indian Affairs, Indian Entrepreneur Award; 2002 Minority Business Magazine, Entrepreneurial Spirit Award; 2003 Distinguished Alumni Speaker, Harvard Law School; Consumer Advisory Board, Federal Reserve

 In addition to practicing law, Lance Morgan is President and Chief Executive Officer of Ho-Chunk, Inc., one of the premiere tribal economic corporations in the United States.
 Mr. Morgan founded Ho-Chunk, Inc. in 1994 after one year of private law practice with Dorsey & Whitney LLP.
 Mr. Morgan started Ho-Chunk, Inc. with a $25,000 investment from the Winnebago Tribe of Nebraska and a single employee with a goal to create jobs for tribal members and to help the Tribe become economically self-sufficient.

-Under Mr. Morgan’s leadership, Ho-Chunk, Inc. has been recognized by a variety of national organizations including; Innovations in Government Award, sponsored by Harvard University and the Ford Foundation; Honoring Nations Award, also sponsored by Harvard; Minority Business Magazine, Entrepreneurial Spirit Award; Distinguished Alumni Speaker, Harvard Law School; Small Business Administration; U.S. Department of State; U.S. Department of Commerce; and the White House.
+Under Mr. Morgan’s leadership, Ho-Chunk, Inc. and Mr. Morgan have been recognized by a variety of national organizations including, Innovations in Government Award, sponsored by Harvard University and the Ford Foundation; Honoring Nations Award, also sponsored by Harvard; Minority Business Magazine, Entrepreneurial Spirit Award; Distinguished Alumni Speaker, Harvard Law School; Small Business Administration; U.S. Department of State; U.S. Department of Commerce; and the White House.

 - Member, Board of Directors, Casey Family Programs, 2018